jamesshore/quixote/CONTRIBUTING.md

 1. Run `./jake.sh karma` to start the Karma server.
 2. Start the browsers you want to test and point each one at `http://localhost:9876`.
 3. Run `./jake.sh loose=true` to build and test, or `./watch.js loose=true` to automatically rebuild when you make a change.
+You can use `./jake.sh quick loose=true` (or `./watch.js quick loose=true`) to only build files that have changed.

 **If you get a timeout error** in `__reset.js`, particularly on Safari or Chrome, it's probably due to the window being hidden or a different tab being shown.
 Safari and Chrome deprioritizes tabs that aren't visible, which causes the tests to timeout.
 To fix the issue, make sure some portion of the Karma page is visible.